Whoaa512/starred/README.md

 ## Rust

+- [borgo-lang/borgo](https://github.com/borgo-lang/borgo) - Borgo is a statically typed language that compiles to Go.
 - [kimono-koans/dano](https://github.com/kimono-koans/dano) - A hashdeep/md5tree (but much more) for media files
 - [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 - [bobobo1618/ninesleep](https://github.com/bobobo1618/ninesleep) -